carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 > ## Changing input text
 >
-> What needs to be changed to print another text on the command line?
+> What do you need to change to print another text on the command line?
 >
 > > ## Solution
 > >
-> > To change the text on the command line, only the text in the `hello_world.yml` file needs to be changed.
+> > To change the text on the command line, you only have to change the text in the `hello_world.yml` file.
 > >
 > > For example:
 > > ~~~